gerzonc/MobileDevCourse/README.md

 # XAML: Tips and tricks

 ## Description
- Crear un proyecto utilizando 5 de los XAML tips and tricks
+Create a project using 5 XAML tips and tricks
- - Elegir 5 tips y hacer un ejemplo que los utilice
+ - Choose 5 tips and create an example using them